OctopusDeploy/blog/blog/2021-09/deploy-to-gcp-using-terraform/index.md

 - an Octopus instance with a project
 - a Google Cloud Platform Account

-First we will create a project in Google Cloud Platform
+First we will create a project in Google Cloud Platform.
+This is found by going to the Google Cloud Platform, clicking the dropdown menu next to Google Cloud Platform and clicking **New Project**.

 ![Create Project](create-project.png "width=500")